Chord (aeronautics)

-In aeronautics, the chord is an imaginary straight line joining the leading edge and trailing edge of an aerofoil.
-The chord length is the distance between the trailing edge and the point where the chord intersects the leading edge.
-The point on the leading edge used to define the chord may be the surface point of minimum radius.
-For a turbine aerofoil the chord may be defined by the line between points where the front and rear of a 2-dimensional blade section would touch a flat surface when laid convex-side up.
+In aeronautics, the chord is an imaginary straight line segment joining the leading edge and trailing edge of an aerofoil cross section parallel to the direction of the airflow.
+The chord length is the distance between the trailing edge and the leading edge.
+The point on the leading edge used to define the main chord may be the surface point of minimum radius.
+For a turbine aerofoil, the chord may be defined by the line between points where the front and rear of a 2-dimensional blade section would touch a flat surface when laid convex-side up.